IIIF/api/source/api/presentation/3.0/index.md

 ###  6.3.
 Responses

 The format for all responses is JSON, as described above.
-The different requirements for which resources _MUST_ provide a response is summarized in [Appendix A][prezi30-appendixa].
-While some resources do not require their URI to provide the description, it is good practice if possible.
+It is good practice for all resources with an HTTP(S) URI to provide their description when the URI is dereferenced.
+If the resource is referenced, rather than being embedded in its entirety, then it _MUST_ be able to be dereferenced.

 If the server receives a request with an `Accept` header, it _SHOULD_ respond following the rules of [content negotiation][org-rfc-7231-conneg].
 Note that content types provided in the `Accept` header of the request _MAY_ include parameters, for example `profile` or `charset`.